conduktor/conduktor-gateway-demos/safeguard/alterConfigs/Readme.md

-# Alter topic config policy
+# Alter broker config policy

-In this demo, we will impose limits on topic configuration changes to ensure that any configuration changed in the cluster adhere to the configured specification.
+In this demo, we will impose limits on broker configuration changes to ensure that any configuration changed in the cluster adhere to the configured specification.

 ## Running the demo